Psyf/gbc-lottery/docs/spec.md

 # Spec

-0. `Admin` creates a `Sale` with an ERC721 as markToken and a MintableERC1155 as rewardToken. \
+0. **ADMIN ONLY:** creates a `Sale` with an ERC721 as markToken and a MintableERC1155 as rewardToken. \
    a.
-For GBCLottery, markToken is GBC NFT and rewardToken is GBCLab NFT.
+For GBCLottery, markToken is GBC NFT and rewardToken is GBCLab NFT. \
+   b.
+Admin gating is done using solmate's RBAC. \
 1. People `mark` their `GBC NFT` on the `Lottery` system to participate in any sale.
 Participants may need to deposit `price` ETH as well, as specified by each `Sale`. \
    a.
 Important to clarify that mark != stake
 2. At (or after) `endTime`, anyone can call a function to trigger a random number generator.
 This will determines winners. \
    a.
+Randomizer VRF is used to generate a random number.
+See [https://randomizer.ai/docs](https://randomizer.ai/docs) \
+   b. **FAILURE MODE:** Random number generation may fail if `randomizerCallback()` is not called by randomizer. \
-If the random number generation does not happen within 30 days from endTime, the `Sale` is considered failed and the participants can withdraw their deposits.
+   c. **FAILSAFE:** 30 days after `Sale.endtime` all participants can withdraw their deposits.
-3. Winners come and take their rewards. \
+3. Winners come and take their rewards by calling `withdraw(saleId, address)` \
    a.They don't get back deposits. \
-   b.
-Admin` can withdraw the winners' deposits.
+   b. **FAILURE MODE:** If `onERC1155received()` does something to make the tx revert, winner will miss out on reward. \
-4. Losers get their deposits back.
+4. Losers get their deposits back `withdraw(saleId, address)`.
+   b. **FAILURE MODE:** If `participantAddr.receive()` does something to make the tx revert, loser will not be able to get the refund. \

+Note on 2b, 3 and 4: See convenience function section on `Lottery.sol`

 # Caveats